 What is monk fruit?

 Monk fruit (Luo Han Guo) is a natural, non-sugar (“non-nutritive”) sweetener which has become increasingly popular alongside stevia.
-Monk fruit comes from the extract of a dried fruit called Siraitia grosvenorii, which grows natively in China.
+It comes from the extract of a dried fruit called Siraitia grosvenorii, which grows natively in China.

 Another thing that makes monk fruit more appealing compared to most other non-nutritive sweeteners is that it’s natural and it has been used in China for hundreds of years.
 (Most other non-nutritive sweeteners are artificial, made in a lab, and lacking in long-term research on how they impact our health.)